mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_compile.md

 **Notes**: the option **-j2** means using 4 threads CPU available.

 When compiling finish, we get finally binary name (*.bin) ready to upload

+**Warning:** There's a chance compile will fail since its toolchain mentioned here still 8.2.0 version for Windows, while for GNU/Linux already in 8.4.0